pwwang/datar/docs/advanced.md

 These functions, registered by `context_func_factory`, are usually context-dependent, meaning it needs the data to calculate.
 For example, `row_number()` to get the row numbers of a frame.
 It does not require any arguments, however, when you register it, a data argument should be declared and it's used in side the function.

 You can also register specific types for a contextual function, like a verb.
-And `context_func_factory` accepts same arguments as `verb_factory` does.
+And `context_func_factory` accepts same arguments as `register_verb` does.

 Those functions are just like verbs, but just don't support piping and they are supposed to be used inside verbs.
 To limit the function to be used inside a verb, use `verb_arg_only=True` with `context_func_factory`.